 The sizable drop in abortions between 1997 and 1998 (from 1,186,039 to 884,273) reflects the absence of data from those non-reporting states.
 The third column of the chart lists the annual percent of change based on the states reporting the previous year and provides the best big picture of abortion trends.

-In 2013, several states, including California, Florida, Maryland, New Hampshire, Vermont and Wyoming - did not report abortions to the CDC.
-Based on other sources, the total number of abortions in those states in 2012 is approximately 170,000 - the majority occurring in California.
+In 2014, several states, including California, Maryland, and New Hampshire - did not report abortions to the CDC.
+Based on other sources, the total number of abortions in those states in 2014 is approximately 188,000 - the majority occurring in California.

 That puts the estimated number of U.S. abortions in 2015 closer to 826,199.
 However, the downward trend in the abortion numbers continues, even with this adjustment.